-Our new report analyses the interplay of climate change and local conflicts in Iraq.
-Read recommendations on how to address climate security risks.
+Our new reports shed light on how climate change impacts local conflict in Iraq.
+Read our key recommendations on how to address climate security risks.

 Addressing the multifaceted impacts of climate change and the security risks associated with it requires both immediate and long-term strategies.
 However, adapting to climate change, mitigating impacts of the climate crisis, and addressing climate security risks become much more challenging in countries scarred by the legacies of war and violent conflicts, such as Iraq.